henshin/filebuster/README.md

 # perl filebuster.pl -u http://yoursite.com/get{fuzz}.asp -w /path/to/wordlist.txt -p ^pag
 ```

-Initially Filebuster was just this, a fuzzer with regex support but then it evolved over time and according to my tests, it's one of the fastest fuzzers out there!
+Initially Filebuster was just this, a fuzzer with regex support but then I really invested some time on it to support various interesting features while keeping it blazing fast.

-The name was a mockup taken from the previous two most well known fuzzers: dirb -> Dirbuster -> Filebuster.
-The name stuck and now I can't change it :)

 ### Why is it so fast?
 Filebuster was built based on one of the fastest HTTP classes in the world (of PERL) - Furl::HTTP.
+Also the thread modelling is a bit optimized to run as fast as possible.

 ### Features
-It also packs a ton of features like:
+It packs a ton of features like:
  - The already mentioned Regex patterns
  - Multithreaded optimizations
  - Supports HTTP/HTTPS/SOCKS proxy
  - Allows for multiple wordlists using wildcards
- - Aditional extensions
+ - Additional file extensions
  - Adjustable timeouts and retries
  - Adjustable delays / throtteling
  - Hide results based on HTTP code, length or words in headers or body